Samsung Galaxy Spica

 The Samsung Galaxy Spica, also known as Samsung Spica, Samsung GT-I5700, Samsung Galaxy Lite and Samsung Galaxy Portal, is a smartphone manufactured by Samsung and introduced in 2009 that uses the open source Android operating system.
-The phone is positioned below the original Samsung Galaxy.
+The phone is positioned below the original Samsung Galaxy, as a budget model.
 Even though some of its features like the camera resolution, storage and data connection speeds are lower than the i7500, its processor's clock speed is much higher at 800 MHz.
 It is succeeded by the Samsung Galaxy 3.

 Features

 The Galaxy Spica is a 3G smartphone, offering quad-band GSM and announced with two-band HSDPA (900/2100) at 3.6 Mbit/s.
 The phone features a 3.2-inch LCD capacitive touch screen, a 3.2 megapixel autofocus camera, and a digital compass.
 The i5700 has a standard 3.5mm headphone jack and is equipped with DNSe 2.0.

 Software-wise, the Galaxy Spica offers a suite of Mobile Google services, including Google Search, Gmail, YouTube, Google Calendar, and Google Talk.
 The phone's GPS enables Google Maps features such as My Location, Google Latitude, and Street View.
 It also supports MP3, AAC (including iTunes Plus downloads), WMA audio, and H.264 video.
 The phone is also capable of playing DivX and Xvid coded content which makes it the first Android phone that supports this feature.